 Your vehicle registration will be revoked by Idaho Transportation Department (ITD).
 If that happens you will need to comply with emission testing requirements before you can legally drive the vehicle again.
 Registrations will be reinstated at no charge to the vehicle owner- after emission testing requirements are met.

 How are emissions tested?

 Gasoline-powered vehicles are tested by one of two methods, depending on the age of the vehicle:

 Type 1: The Two-Speed Idle (TSI) method used on model year 1981-1995 gas-powered vehicles, samples a vehicle’s exhaust at an idle speed (about 1500 rpm) and a cruising speed (about 2500 rpm) to see if it is above or below standards.

 Type 2: The On-Board Diagnostic (OBD) system, used on model year vehicles 1996 and newer, looks for broken or malfunctioning emissions control components.

 Diesel-powered vehicles are inspected by a snap acceleration test that uses a smoke meter at the end of the exhaust pipe or the OBD system depending on the vehicle model year.

 How is a TSI test conducted?

-1. The inspector visually checks the vehicle for required emissions control devices and performs a pressurized gas cap test.
+1. The inspector visually checks the vehicle for required emissions control devices and checks to make sure the gas cap is in place.